Sky (New Zealand): Launch of broadband service

 On 21 May 2020, Sky announced its plans to launch fibre broadband internet plans in 2021.
 Sky raised $157 million from investors with a discounted share issue to cover the cost of entering the broadband market.
-On 10 September 2020, Sky announced that a number of its staff members including Sky's then CEO, Martin Stewart, were trialing the broadband service in their homes.
-This testing was later expanded to a small group of customers in December 2020.

 On 24 March 2021, Sky launched the broadband service initially for existing satellite customers only.
 Sky later expanded the offering to new customers on 17 May 2021.

 Pursuing partnerships

 On 22 August 2019, it was announced that Sky had signed a six-year agreement to take over from Westpac as the naming sponsor of Wellington Regional Stadium, effective 1 January 2020.

 On 28 November 2019, Sky announced that TVNZ would be its free-to-air broadcast partner for the 2020 Summer Olympics, instead of its own free-to-air channel Prime.

-On 27 October 2020, Sky announced a partnership with Spark, where the Sky Sport Now streaming service would be bundled with Spark Sport for a NZ$49.99 monthly subscription.
+On 27 October 2020, Sky announced a partnership with Spark, where the Sky Sport Now streaming service would be bundled with Spark Sport for an NZ$49.99 monthly subscription.

 On 9 June 2021, Sky announced an exclusive partnership with Disney to provide Sky Broadband customers with a 12-month subscription to the Disney+ streaming service.

 On 24 June 2021, Sky announced a partnership with Discovery New Zealand to provide coverage of The Championships, Wimbledon for free-to-air channel Three.

 In response to the 2022 Russian invasion of Ukraine, Sky removed Russian state TV channel RT from its programming.
 Sky spokesperson Chris Major stated that their decision to remove RT came following complaints from customers and consultation with the Broadcasting Standards Authority.

+In July 2023, Warner Bros.
+Discovery renewed its HBO Max programme supply agreement with Sky but decline to confirm whether it would launch its own streaming service in New Zealand.
+On 22 October 2024, Sky and Warner Bros.
+Discovery confirmed a new partnership that would allow Sky to remain the exclusive distributor of HBO and Max content in New Zealand.
+SoHo would also be revamped as a linear HBO channel showing HBO Original content.
+The Max hub and the revamped HBO channel would be hosted on Sky Box, Sky Pod and Sky Go.
+The Neon streaming service would also host the Max hub.

+On 19 January 2025, The New Zealand Herald reported that, with the takeover of former sister platform Foxtel by DAZN, analysts in New Zealand were predicting a similar move for Sky, under the grounds that the provider was undervalued.